 The Communications Committee meets monthly to discuss ways to improve our social media presence and to make sure we are adhering to the message of the national organization.
 Interested?
 Contact email@example.com.

 The Steering Committee is the programmatic and decision-making body of SURJ ROC.
-This team is responsible for making decisions about the ongoing development, broad programmatic vision and fiscal oversight of SURJ.
-We meet twice a month to plan and follow up on general SURJ meetings and address issues and opportunities that arise.
+This team is responsible for making decisions about the ongoing development, broad programmatic vision and fiscal oversight of SURJ ROC.
+We meet twice a month to plan and follow up on general SURJ ROC meetings and address issues and opportunities that arise.
 Questions?
-Contact email@example.com.
+Contact firstname.lastname@example.org.